By Paola Pascual on Sep 30, 2021 4:16:00 PM

 Why do most people remember that the capital of France is Paris, but not so many people remember what the capital of Zambia is?
 Mainly because we have most likely heard the first one many more times.
 If you learn today that the capital of Zambia is Lusaka and never hear of it again, chances are, you'll forget.
 But if tomorrow you read again "The capital of Zambia is Lusaka", and then you read it again next week, and next month, and then next year, it will probably get stuck in your head, and the chances of remembering it grow exponentially.

 To apply spaced repetition to your learning plan, set up a little calendar to review your document with the prepositions and relevant examples to make sure you don't forget them.

 Tip 5.
 Use visuals and color.
 Using images and color will help your visual memory remember examples much better.
-Group all the expressions with the same preposition and give them a special color, then do the rest with the other groups, like in the following example:
+Group all the expressions with the same preposition and give them a special color, then do the rest with the other groups.